DavidButterfield/SCST-Usermode-Adaptation/README.md

     &mdash; a shim for running some Linux kernel code in usermode
  + [Multithreaded Event Engine (MTE)](https://github.com/DavidButterfield/MTE "Multithreaded Engine (libmte)") &mdash; a high-performance multi-threaded event dispatching engine for usermode
- + A little work would be required to run on architectures other than x86.
+ + A little work would be required to run on architectures other than x86
- + Probably even less work would be required to run on non-Linux POSIX systems with gcc.
+ + Possibly even less work would be required to run on non-Linux POSIX systems with gcc
- + It shouldn't care much (above kernel 2.6.24), but I have only tested with these:
+ + It shouldn't matter much (>= kernel 2.6.24), but I have only tested with these:
 	- Linux 3.13.0-101-generic #148-Ubuntu SMP x86_64
 	- Linux 4.4.0-70-generic    #91-Ubuntu SMP x86_64 GNU/Linux

 **Simplest way to get started running Usermode SCST**
 	sudo apt install subversion	    # if you don't have these packages sudo apt install cscope
 	sudo apt install exuberant-ctags